 “People with food related allergy triggers should have been told by their GP, what they need to do if they have an allergic reaction; have access to emergency medication (an adrenalin injection) and call an ambulance.”

 The good news is that only a small number of people with asthma also have a food allergy.
 If you’re concerned you may have an allergy but haven’t been diagnosed, speak to your GP or asthma nurse or contact Asthma UK.

 “Many people don’t realise that you can have an allergic reaction to mould and damp,” says Dr Whittamore, “Or, more specifically, to the ‘seeds’ called spores that moulds and other fungi release into the air.”

 Moulds and fungi are common, and research shows they can have a big impact on your asthma symptoms.
 In fact, 42% of people with asthma say mould or fungi can trigger their asthma.

 It’s hard to avoid mould entirely, so it’s important for people to to manage their asthma.

 If you’ve been prescribed a preventer (usually brown) inhaler, take it every day, as prescribed.
 It helps to control inflammation in your lungs, meaning you’re less likely to have an asthma attack even if you do come into contact with a trigger such as mould.

 And if you have mould in your home, don’t try to remove the mould by yourself.
 Ask a friend, family member or a professional to remove it for you instead and keep the room ventilated as the mould is being removed.

 Asthma UK provides advice and guidance to people with the asthma through its website and nurse-staffed telephone helpline.
 It also funds research into a cure for asthma.
-For more information on allergies and asthma, visit asthma.org.uk/triggers or call 0300 222 5800 (Monday-Friday, 9am-5pm).
+Visit asthma.org.uk/manage or call 0300 222 5800 (Monday-Friday, 9am-5pm).